charlielu04/CMSC472_2024_HW3/README.md

 3. You **MAY NOT** attempt to manually label the test images.
 We want to evaluate the performance of your neural classification network, not your classification ability.
 4. You should try to achieve at least **75%** validation accuracy (Baseline).

+# Leaderboard

+Things just got more interesting!
+The top-10 testset accuracies in class will be displayed in a leaderboard which will be updated twice:
+1. Intermediate round: Submit your `challenge_3_results_nickname.pth` from exercise 8 in ELMS by **March 26 5.00pm**.
+2. Final round: After your final submission.

+There are no points for the intermediate round.
+Find the nickname rules under section 8.

 ## Submission

 For Assignment 3, there are a few  explaination questions asked which needs to be answered apart from the coding questions.